 Take in Singapore’s lush views, then embark the Ocean Odyssey

 After breakfast, you'll depart for a half-day city tour, featuring sweeping views of Singapore from the Sands SkyPark Observation Deck, and a visit to the awe-inspiring Gardens by the Bay nature park.
 Lunch will be included at a local restaurant during the tour.

-Then, it’s time to embark the Ocean Odyssey!
+Then, it’s time to embark the Ocean Odyssey and begin your ocean cruise!
+Thanks to the intimate size of your ship, it will be docked right at the port, allowing you to simply stroll aboard!
+This will be the case for most stops on your ship, with the exception of a few ports that will require tendering.
 After settling in, take some time to explore the ship and its amenities.
-Take a walk around the pool or meet your Concierge to arrange a spa appointment, then convene in the dining room for your first dinner on board — one of many memorable meals on this journey!
+Take a walk around the sun deck or meet your Concierge to arrange a spa appointment, then convene in the dining room for your first dinner on board — one of many memorable meals on this journey!
 This evening, the Ocean Odyssey sets sail toward Malaysia.